Is Pinterest Still Relevant in 2024?

 Consistency is key – create a pinning schedule that works for you, either using the Pinterest native scheduler or an app like Tailwind.
 I love Tailwind because it allows you to schedule your pins in advance, for months ahead if you are organised!
-Pinterest itself only allows you to schedule 14 days in advance and has been glitchy, only allowing up to 50 pins to be scheduled.
+Pinterest itself only allows you to schedule 14 days in advance.

 Do your keyword research.
 Using things like Ubersuggest, Keywords Everywhere, Google Keyword Planner, Pinterest Trends, Pinterest Ads Planner and the Pinterest search bar itself can help you to find the best keywords to use.
 Be sure to add these keywords in wherever you can – check out this blog post on 5 Places to Use Keywords on Pinterest to help.

 Ultimately Pinterest is a long term investment, and is a platform that requires a degree of patience, just like Google.
 This isn’t a quick fix!
 It can however bring massive amounts of web traffic your way if you have produce quality content regularly, are consistent with your pinning and, above all, you are patient.